-It should be noted that groundwater levels have the potential to elevate during daily or seasonal influences such as tidal fluctuations, heavy rainfall, damaged services, flooding, etc., and moisture content within soils may be influenced by events within the site and adjoining properties.
-Groundwater monitoring should be carried out during construction, to assess any groundwater inflows within the site.
+It should further be noted that groundwater levels have the potential to elevate during daily or seasonal influences such as tidal fluctuations, heavy rainfall, damaged services, flooding, etc., and moisture content within soils may be influenced by events within the site and adjoining properties.
+We note that no provision was made for longer term groundwater monitoring, and groundwater monitoring should be carried out during construction, to assess any groundwater inflows within the site.